8 Sneaky Hormone Disruptors

 3. Too Much Caffeine Consumption/Caffeine On An Empty Stomach

 Coffee is acidic, making it a bit harsh on an empty stomach in the morning.
-It causes our bodies to go into a stress response, to shoot out cortisol, and to put us in a fight or flight state.
-The heightened stress response in the body from caffeine on an empty stomach or too much consumption of caffeine daily can cause hormonal imbalances and worsen acne.
-I love a good iced latte, so making sure I pair my morning coffee with a meal, and don't consume too much caffeine throughout the day is really important for me and helps keep my hormones in check.
-If you’re someone trying to decrease your coffee intake, opt for a green tea/matcha when possible.
+It causes our bodies to go into a stress response, to shoot out cortisol and put us in a fight or flight state.
+The heightened stress response in the body from caffeine on an empty stomach or too much consumption of caffeine daily can cause hormonal imbalances and worsen adult acne.

 4. Skipping Healthy Fats

-Bioindividuality means that there is not a one-size-fits-all diet, each person is a unique individual with highly individualized nutritional requirements.
-However, healthy fats are something that especially women should consider adding more of into their breakfast and meals.
-Healthy fats contain omega 3 fatty acids which regulate the skin's oil production, improve balanced hydration, subdue breakouts and minimize signs of aging.
-Easy foods that contain healthy fats and omega 3 fatty acids are hemps seeds, chia seeds, flax meal, avocado, tofu, and nuts.
+Healthy fats contain omega-3 fatty acids, which regulate the skin's oil production, improve balanced hydration, subdue breakouts and minimize signs of aging.
+Easy foods that contain healthy fats and omega-3 fatty acids are hemp seeds, chia seeds, flax meal, avocado, tofu, and nuts.
+Add them to a healthy diet to help prevent hormonal imbalances.

 5. Blue Light Exposure

-Blue light wakes you up and stimulates you during the day.
-It also starts the production of cortisol (stress hormone) and ghrelin (nicknamed the “hunger” hormone).
-Blue light exposure suppresses melatonin production and disrupts circadian rhythm which results in hormones being missignaled.
-Trying to limit daily blue light exposure, and making sure you aren’t exposed to it at least 30 minutes-1 hour before bed can help this!
+Blue light exposure suppresses melatonin production and disrupts circadian rhythm, resulting in hormonal imbalances.
+Trying to limit daily blue light exposure and making sure you aren’t exposed to it at least 30 minutes to an hour before bed can help this!

 6. Candles

-This one may be a surprise to some people, but many candles contain phthalates.
-Phthalates, one class of chemicals, can result in disrupted hormones.
-Once a candle burns, phthalates are released into the air where they may be inhaled or absorbed through the skin.
-Once in the bloodstream, they can aggravate allergy and asthma symptoms in some people and have been found to alter hormone levels.
-When buying candles, opt for soy, coconut or beeswax candles, unbleached cotton, hemp or wooden wicks and scented with pure essential oils.
+Once a candle burns, phthalates are released into the air, where they may be inhaled or absorbed through the skin.
+Once in the bloodstream, they can aggravate allergy and asthma symptoms in some people and have been found to alter hormone levels, leading to hormonal imbalances.

 7. Cookware + Plastic Containers

 Teflon is a non-stick coating for pots, pans, and certain kitchen appliances like air fryers, and contains a compound known as C8.
 This compound is a known hormone disruptor, and ends up leaking into your food when cooking.
-(Similar to microplastics and chemicals in plastic tupperware and spatulas) Opt for glass tupperware, and cast iron pans when you can!
+(Similar to microplastics and chemicals in plastic tupperware and spatulas.)

-8. Tap Water
+8. Even Tap Water Can Cause Hormone Imbalances

-Micropollutants are a problem worldwide.
-The water from your tap varies depending on what region you are in, but it’s not as pure as you might think.
-Tap water can contain contaminants such as lead, microplastics, other bacterias, and it may also contain hormones or endocrine disruptors.
-Even in small quantities these disruptors can severely impact your natural hormone balance.
+Tap water can contain contaminants such as lead, microplastics, and other bacteria, and it may also contain hormones or endocrine system disruptors.
+Even in small quantities these disruptors can severely impact your endocrine glands and cause hormonal imbalances.
 No matter where you live, it is best to make sure you have a proper water filter for your drinking water.

 Thank you for reading!